th0mazzz/Demo/README.md

 Saturn Grades (totally not shamelessly ripping off another popular grading system)

 ## Description
-Create a grade calculator that can calculate an estimated GPA based on given class, subcategory, and assignment grade inputs.
-Designed with students as users in mind.
-Will (hopefully) have more features.
+Saturn Grades is a (mostly) terminal based program and (mostly) GUI based program that tracks your academic record throughout your student career by adding classes and assignments.
+It will calculate your GPA as well as individual subject & subcategory averages, and store data for assignments in all subjects.

-### how to use this program
+### How to use this program
-hopefully, we'll have programmed directions into the command line version AND the GUI version, but, in case I drown in coffee and die this weekend or defenestrate myself from the excessive Java exposure, I'll put the directions here
+For command line, please compile SaturnGrades.java.
+For GUI, please compile SaturnGradesGUI.java.
+To run either file, please enter "java <file name>", replacing file name with the version you wish to run.

+Command Line: As a new user, the first page you come across when you open the program is the welcome page.
+In order to have a more detailed welcome screen, you are advised to update your name from the default "Unnamed".
+For more information on commands, type "help" as the keyword on the welcome screen.
+Keywords are what advance you to do various things in the program, as well as enter information for your subjects, subcategories, and assignments.

+(For Mr. K: The command line functionality now has a "step-by-step" input rather than the "enter all parameters" input, which is supposed to make it less annoying to use.
+Just follow the rules and you should be fine!)

 ### Critical Features
 Subjects
-* can have an infinite amount of categories, as long as the total weight of all the categories together is exactly 100%.
+* Can have an infinite amount of categories, as long as the total weight of all the categories together is exactly 100%.
-* When a subject has 0 categories, it does not compute an average.
-Same for if the weight of all its categories does not add up to 100.
+* When a subject has 0 categories, its average defaults to 100.0.
+If the sum of its subcategory weights is not 100.0, the subject will not compute an average, and GPA will not show.
-* Subjects will always show their current averages
+* Subjects will always show their current averages when displayed.
-* Subjects will automatically update the average if a subcategory or assignment is changed, added, or deleted
+* Subjects will automatically update the average if a subcategory or assignment is changed, added, or deleted.

 Subcategories
-* can have an infinite amount of assignments, as long as the assignments have positive point worths.
+* Can have an infinite amount of assignments, as long as the assignments have positive point worths.
-* can be deleted
+* Can be deleted
-* can be edited (name and weight)
+* Can be edited (name and weight)
-* Subcategories also always show their current averages (if you have a 95 test average or a 65 test average, youd want to know!!)
+* Subcategories also always show their current averages when displayed(if you have a 95 test average or a 65 test average, youd want to know!!)
 * Subcategories also automatically update the entire subcategory average if an assignment is changed, added, or deleted.
 So after getting back a test, you can input it and know how it directly affects your test average.
 * If a subcategory has no assignments contained in it, its grade defaults to 100%

 Assignments
-* can be deleted
+* Can be deleted
-* Assignments can be assigned in advance- meaning the user does not input a points earned value, but does input a points worth value.
-The application uses these in advance assignments to predict averages, a to be added later feature.
-* can be edited (name, points, etc.)
+* Can be edited (name, grade, date)

 ## Goals/What's Currently Done
 ### GUI Goals